-Keene State College offers Master’s, Post-Master’s, and Graduate Certification programs allowing you to become a teacher leader, special educator, or principal.
+Keene State College offers Master’s, Post-Master’s, and Graduate Licensure only programs allowing you to become a teacher leader, special educator, or principal.
 In addition, KSC offers post-baccalaureate teacher licensure options.

 Special Education Master’s (M.Ed.) and Graduate Certification Programs

-Earn NH state license as a Special Education Teacher (K-12), by completing the Graduate Certification program or M.Ed. in Special Education.
+Earn recommendation for endorsement for teacher licensure with the New Hampshire Department of Education as a Special Education Teacher (Grades K-12), in the Graduate Licensure only Program or go beyond with a Master’s in Special Education.
+The program emphasizes collaboration and hands-on application of skills using a clinical-based cohort model.
+The Special Education program is approved by the NH Department of Education and Nationally Recognized by the Council for Exceptional Children.
 Students from KSC’s undergraduate Educator Preparation Programs can extend their education by completing this program in one year.
-The M.Ed. combines certification coursework with a year-long internship and culminates with a school-based research project showcasing an area of expertise and leadership capacity in special education.
+The M.Ed. combines licensure coursework with a year-long internship and culminates with a school-based research project showcasing an area of expertise and leadership capacity in special education.

-Looking to earn an M.Ed. and licensure to become a School Principal?
-Or, do you already have a Master’s and are seeking a Post-M.Ed principal license?
+Looking to earn an M.Ed. and license to become a Principal?
+Or, do you already have a Master’s and are seeking a Post-M.Ed. principal license?
 You can accomplish either at Keene State College.
-Our Educational Leadership programs meet New Hampshire licensure competencies for Principal as Instructional Leader.
-In support of building school leadership capacity in Southwest NH, Keene State College is collaborating with school districts on various school leadership initiatives through the Regional School Leadership Consortium (RSLC) at KSC.
+Our Educational Leadership programs meet New Hampshire licensure competencies for School Principal (grades K-12).
+The Educational Leadership program is approved by the NH Department of Education and Nationally Recognized by the Educational Leadership Constituent Council (ELCC), a division of the National Policy Board for Educational Administration.

 Curriculum and Teaching (M.Ed.)